-- For remote users, please note if there is no release form is on file for the interview, the interview is accessible on site only.
+- For remote users, please note if there is no release form is on file for the interview, the interview is only accessible on site.

 - All manuscript collections in Special Collections and Archives have a brief catalog record and can be found in the Library Catalog.
-They are cataloged by title and subject and include a collection summary and link to a complete finding aid when one exists.
+They are cataloged by title and subject and include an abstract and link to a complete finding aid.

-- A brief collection summary for each manuscript collection (with a link to a complete finding aid when it exists) is also listed in the Special Collections database (top of page).
+- A brief abstract for each manuscript collection (with a link to a complete finding aid) can also be found by searching the Special Collections and Archives portal.

 - Over 400 photograph collections are available in Special Collections and Archives.
 Each collection is organized by name, and each individual photograph is listed by caption and number within a collection.
-The majority of them are searchable by their individual captions in the Special Collections database.
+The majority of them are searchable by their individual captions and finding aids in the Special Collections and Archives portal.

-- Other photographs are located within individual manuscript collections and must be searched via finding aids.
+- Other photographs are located within individual manuscript collections and must be searched via our finding aids.